toxicologist/vipassana-timer/README.md

 # vipassana-timer
-Meditation timer for vipassana (insight meditation) with different postures
+Meditation timer for vipassana (insight meditation) with different postures.

+For context - this package was originally created to work with Yuttadhammo Bhikkhu's online meditation style, which includes (optional) prostration at the beginning of the meditation, then walking meditation and then sitting.
+If you just want to do 'normal' sitting practice, you can still use this package, just type 's' followed by the minutes you want to do.
+Also, you can add your own 'postures' if you want multiple bells in the sitting session - see below.

 ## Requirements
- - simpleaudio
+ - playsound

 ## Installation
 ```sh